seifsg/100-days-of-code/log.md

 # [100 Days Of Code](https://twitter.com/search?src=typd&q=%23100DaysOfCode) - Log - SeifSG / Seif Sgayer

+### Day 13: December 13, Wednesday

+**Progress**: Starting website from scratch.
+Going to use Angular this time.
+More on the blockchain.

+**Thoughts**: Blockchain is a really facinating technology that is going to change the world soon.

 ### Day 12: December 12, Tuesday

 **Progress**: More reading online.
 A bit on blockchain via Coursera.
 Added the Useful Ressources page to my website.